SciML/DiffEqDocs.jl/docs/src/solvers/ode_solve.md

 ### ProbNumDiffEq.jl

 ProbNumDiffEq.jl provides _probabilistic_ numerical solvers for ODEs.
-By casting the solution of ODEs as a problem of Bayesian inference, these so-called ODE filters return a posterior probability distribution over ODE solutions and thereby provide estimates of their own numerical approximation error.
+By casting the solution of ODEs as a problem of Bayesian inference, they return a posterior probability distribution over ODE solutions and thereby provide estimates of their own numerical approximation error.

+Both implemented solvers, `EK0` and `EK1`, have adaptive timestepping and their order can be specified by the user.
+Using `EK1` is recommended if the Jacobian of the vector field is available.
+The full documentation is available at [ProbNumDiffEq.jl](https://nathanaelbosch.github.io/ProbNumDiffEq.jl/stable/).

 Note that this setup is not automatically included with DifferentialEquations.jl.
 To use the following algorithms, you must install and use ProbNumDiffEq.jl: